MEA FIRE: REA cohort program

 Program intentions may include:

-- Using a racial equity lens to advocate for the rights and protection of all educators (teachers, ESPs, paras, EAs, etc.) working to develop anti-racist mindsets and practices in their classrooms, with a special focus on supporting and advocating for educators of color, so that their rights and needs are respected and advanced.
+• Advocating for the rights and protection of all educators (teachers, ESPs, paras, EAs, etc.) working to develop anti-racist mindsets and practices in their classrooms with an emphasis on supporting and advocating for educators of color.

-- Examining unionism through a racial equity lens.
+• Examining unionism through a racial equity mindset by challenging systems of oppression.

 Calendar